20n/act/reachables/src/main/python/DeepLearningLcmsPeak/Readme.md

 ## 4) Installation

-### 4.0 Anaconda
+### 4.0 Anaconda and PIP
-The easiest way to install the needed dependencies is using Anaconda.
-`conda create -n new environment --file conda_req.txt`
+The easiest way to install the needed dependencies is using Anaconda and PIP `conda create -n new environment --file conda_req.txt` `pip install -r pip_req.txt`

 ### 4.1 Manually
 You can also individually install dependencies.
 The primary dependencies are as follows: